amonull/linux-battery-notification/README.md

 # linux-battery-notification

-this is a python only script that uses notify-send to send user notifications when their battery is too low(15%) or critical(5%)
+this script uses rounding as it is meant to be used together with the polybar battery module, from testing before i found that my module was using rounding instead of giving exact battery levels, this can be changed by removing round() and making its variable types float or int. this is a python only script that uses notify-send to send user notifications when their battery is too low(15%) or critical(5%). it uses subprocess to use send-notify. this script also gets battery health and gets a rounded percentage of what the low, critical, full and battery level should be.

 depends:
 - python3
 - dunst
 - cronie
-- acpi

 installation:
 - git clone https://github.com/amonull/linux-battery-notification.git && cd linux-battery-notification